themysticsavages/cloudbot-discord/readme.md

 ## Features/hotfixes to be added

-- Image search API (command may be c.img)
+- Predict gender and nationality (command may be c.whois)
 - Downloading files (command may be c.get)

 ## Current bugs